RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 - The RAC Reading Rooms are open to researchers from 9:30 am to 5:00 pm, Monday through Friday.
 - Researchers are responsible for requesting that the Reading Room desk monitor stage the next 10 items for retrieval.
 - If you believe you will need fresh materials at the next delivery time, we recommend that you proactively work with the desk monitor to stage your next selections after each new delivery so that you do not have to wait for a later delivery time.
 We will not do special pulls outside of scheduled delivery times.
-- We do not deliver materials between 11:30 am and 1:30 pm so that researchers and RAC staff alike can enjoy their lunch hours and so that we can prepare for the 1:30 pm delivery.
+- We will not deliver materials between 11:30 am and 1:30 pm so that researchers and RAC staff alike can enjoy their lunch hours and so that we can prepare for the 1:30 pm delivery.

 ## How to Get to the RAC